The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 I looked at the girl, sensing something was off.

-Her cries seemed too deliberate.
+Her cries seemed overly dramatic.

-The tears flowed just perfectly.
+The tears flowed just right, almost too perfectly.

 "Are you alone?
 Or are you with someone else?"

-I pressed on.
+I pressed further.

 The girl trembled again, her gaze flickering away.